top of page

 Edebiyatımızda yazılan biyografik romanlar genelde kendini gerçekleştirmeyi başarmış insanları konu alır.

 Çağdaş Türk Romanı, ed.
-Yakup Çelik, Emine Kolaç
+Yakup Çelik and Emine Kolaç

 Revised: